ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Timid Robot: asking for more clarity from Victoria, is unintended consequences more about the unlimiting

-Victoria: all these definitions sweep up a lot but search tools now do not inlude verbatims but summarize helpfully for some users more than other.
-It isn't just abouot search.
+Victoria: all these definitions sweep up a lot but search tools now do not include verbatim but summarize helpfully for some users more than other.
+It isn't just about search.